Gahlord/mkfeed/README.md

 There are two patterns, the main pattern, and the item pattern.
 The main pattern is applied only once, to extract the part of the input which contains all desired news items.
-The main pattern is optional, and if left unspecified, all input is used.
+The main pattern is optional, and if left out entirely, all input is used.
 The item pattern is applied repeatedly, to extract properties of individual news items, which are then used to form items of the generated feed.